I am having 10 people for dinner this Friday and my old favorite, Chicken Marbella, is on the menu!

 Chicken Marbella is one of the most famous dishes from the Silver Palate Cookbook.
 The unusual combination of prunes, capers, and olives is surprisingly delicious!
 The longer you marinate the chicken, the better it gets.
 2-3 hours will do the trick, but marinating overnight is best.

-- 1/4 cup capers with a bit of juice
+1/2 cup capers plus a bit of the juice

 Serve chicken warm or room temp, drizzled with sauce and with a selection of olives and dried fruit.
-Excellent served over couscous, or I like to keep
+This dish is excellent served over couscous, brown rice or with mashed potatoes.